-- In light of TSCA's best available science and weight of the scientific evidence requirements, risk management requirements should also be targeted, depending on whether they apply to OSHA-regulated businesses or non-OSHA regulated businesses. - EPA could consider the European approach to COUs for the workplace, e.g., where industrial activities have ongoing engineering controls and strong industrial hygiene systems, including PPE and monitoring; professional users of chemicals have some PPE but not necessarily engineering controls with IH programs; and essentially "consumer" uses of chemicals have no PPE. - When unreasonable risk is found under a chemical's workplace COUs, risk management requirements (whether new for non-OSHA regulated businesses, or additional for OSHA regulated businesses) should materially contribute to reducing the risk to workers so that it is not unreasonable.
-The hierarchy of controls (elimination/substitution, engineering, administrative/work practice, PPE) should be applied until the risk is not unreasonable. - EPA should consider as a potential risk management action, where warranted by specific COUs' risk evaluations, the establishment of federally enforceable training/certification for self- employed individuals, or public sector workers not covered by a state plan. - EPA should base its risk management requirements on OSHA standards.
+- When unreasonable risk is found under a chemical's workplace COUs, risk management requirements (whether new for non-OSHA regulated businesses, or additional for OSHA regulated businesses) should materially contribute to reducing the risk to workers so that it is not unreasonable.
+The hierarchy of controls (elimination/substitution, engineering, administrative/work practice, PPE) should be applied until the risk is not unreasonable. - EPA should consider as a potential risk management action, where warranted by specific COUs' risk evaluations, the establishment of federally enforceable training/certification for self- employed individuals, or public sector workers not covered by a state plan.

+• EPA should base its risk management requirements on OSHA standards.

-Because EPA has not provided a science-based, reasoned explanation for these changes, EPA should withdraw the draft revised risk determinations on PCE, NMP, MC and TCE and provide a reasoned explanation for its proposed changes.
+Because EPA has not provided a science-based, reasoned explanation for these changes, EPA should withdraw the draft revised risk determination on CT and provide a reasoned explanation for its proposed changes.
 At a minimum, EPA should provide an opportunity for public comment before applying these changes to any chemical substance.